freenas/freenas-docs/userguide/storage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-%brand% automatically generates a randomized **encryption key** whenever a new encrypted volume is created.
-The data "at rest" (on disk) on an encrypted volume is **always encrypted**, but access to the decrypted data on a live (running) system can be customized for each volume.
+%brand% automatically generates a randomized **encryption key** whenever a new encrypted volume is created. %brand% needs this key to read and decrypt any data (or any other information) within the volume.

-By default, encryption keys will be stored locally within %brand*'s data files.
+By default, encryption keys will be stored locally within %brand%'s data files.
 They can also be downloaded as a safety measure, to allow decryption on a different system in the event of failure, or to allow the locally stored key to be deleted for extra security.
 Encryption keys